open-sauced/intro/07-types-of-contributions.md

 - **Bug fix**.
 Identifying and fixing bugs is a critical coding contribution.
 You locate issues within the codebase, diagnose them, and then write code to fix them.
 Bug fixes improve the stability and reliability of the software.

 - **Code refactor**.
 Refactoring code involves restructuring and improving existing code without changing its behavior.
-This helps enhance code readability, maintainability, and scalability, which are vital for the long-term health of the project
+This helps enhance code readability, maintainability, and scalability, which are vital for the long-term health of the project.

 - **API design and maintenance**.
 For projects with public APIs, you can help design, maintain, and improve the API to ensure its quality and reliability.